imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing.md

 - How to build our very own "offline air-gapped computer",

-- Why I prefer using SD Cards over USB Keys when transferring information between our "offline computer" and our normal "online computer"
+- Why I prefer using SD Cards over USB Keys when transferring information from our normal "online computer" over to our  "offline computer"

 - How to safely transfer data from 'insecure' SD cards that may be exposed an "online computer" over to 'secure' SD cards that only interacted with the offline computer